 Ant Middleton is best known as the Chief Instructor for Channel 4’s hit show, SAS : Who Dares Wins.
-After three hugely successful series', a Stand Up to Cancer Celebrity Special and a fourth series have already been commissioned by Channel 4.
+After three hugely successful series', a Stand Up to Cancer Celebrity Special and a fourth series have already been filmed by Channel 4.

 In 2017, Ant captained a team of men, in Channel 4's re-enactment of Captain William Bligh's journey after the infamous 'Mutiny on the Bounty'.
 He also led teams of engineers as they attempted to build a vehicle in extreme environments, in Channel 4's engineering and survival based show 'Escape'.